 So that’s how I spent my days on board P&O Cruises Britannia – how would you spend yours?

-Thanks to P&O Cruises for hosting us on board Britannia – all views and opinions are, as always, my own.
-A similar 12-night trip to the Canary Islands from Southampton costs from £999 per person for an inside cabin or £1299 for a balcony cabin.
+Thanks to P&O Cruises for hosting us on board Britannia.
+All views and opinions are, as always, my own.
+A similar 12-night Canary Islands cruise departing from Southampton costs from £999 per person for an inside cabin or £1299 per person for a balcony cabin.